Phala.Network (PHA) Price Reaches $0.69 on Top Exchanges

-Phala.Network (CURRENCY:PHA) traded 52% higher against the dollar during the 1-day period ending at 9:00 AM E.T. on September 13th.
-One Phala.Network coin can now be purchased for $0.69 or 0.00001493 BTC on popular exchanges.
-Phala.Network has a total market capitalization of $96.00 million and $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.
-Over the last week, Phala.Network has traded 29.6% higher against the dollar.
+Phala.Network (CURRENCY:PHA) traded up 52% against the U.S. dollar during the 1 day period ending at 23:00 PM E.T. on September 14th.
+Phala.Network has a total market cap of $96.00 million and approximately $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.
+One Phala.Network coin can now be bought for about $0.69 or 0.00001493 BTC on major exchanges.
+In the last week, Phala.Network has traded up 29.6% against the U.S. dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.